Muta-Jonathan/Telefyna-Kotlin-Application/README.md

 - [ ] **Urgent; INVESTIGATE:** Connecting Bluetooth plays fillers?
 (17 Mar 21, 18:15).
 Also, player switches but plays only audio at 18:30.
 - [ ] Create user-guide
 - [ ] Support triggering reinitialization in the next program
-- [ ] Support gifs in showing logo and watermarks

 ### Links